January 31, 2024

 Why are Incoterms used in international shipping?

 They are the authoritative rules for determining how costs and risks are allocated to the parties; they guide individuals and companies participating in the import and export of global trade.
 These rules are regularly incorporated into contracts and have become part of the daily language of trade between buyers and sellers.

 Key Incoterms 2020 changes - What's new?

-- Provides for demonstrated market need in relation to bills of lading (BL) with an on-board notation and the Free Carrier (FCA) rule.
+- Provides for demonstrated market need concerning bills of lading (BL) with an on-board notation and the Free Carrier (FCA) rule.

-- Aligns different levels of insurance coverage in Cost Insurance and Freight (CIF) and Carriage and Insurance Paid to (CIP).
+- Aligns different insurance coverage levels in Cost Insurance and Freight (CIF) and Carriage and Insurance Paid to (CIP).

 - Includes arrangements for carriage with own means of transport in Free Carrier (FCA), Delivery at Place (DAP), Delivery at Place Unloaded (DPU), and Delivered Duty Paid (DDP).

 - There is a change in the three-letter name for Delivered at Terminal (DAT) to Deliver at Place Unloaded (DPU).

 - Includes security-related requirements within carriage obligations and costs.